narenchoudhary/osinstall-settings/ubuntu/applications.md

 ## Applications and Deb Packages

 For deb packages, run `sudo dpkg -i package_name.deb`.
 For tar.gz packages, extract them and put them in `/opt`.
 Then run the installer shell script (usually named `install.sh`).
-For run packes, simply run `package_name.run` file and follow the installation wizard instructions.
+For run packages, simply run `package_name.run` file and follow the installation wizard instructions.

 **In case of dependency errors, run `sudo apt-get -f install`.**